Windsor cheers, waves flags for 'dream' royal wedding - Journal du Cameroun

-There was silence along the Long Walk in Windsor as thousands of well-wishers listened to Prince Harry and Meghan Markle say their vows — then the crowd erupted into cheers and popped prosecco corks as they were declared husband and wife.
+There was silence in Windsor as thousands of well-wishers listened to Prince Harry and Meghan Markle say their vows — then the crowd erupted into cheers and popped prosecco corks as they were declared husband and wife.

 Crowds of colourful royal enthusiasts from around the world flocked to the historic British town on Saturday, many of them gathering on the tree-lined avenue leading up to the castle.